 What beginners do in the gym can be the difference between making gains, and making RAPID gains!

-Just going to the gym and lifting weights is probably going to result in muscle gain for a complete beginner if done consistently.
+Well, just going to the gym and lifting weights is probably going to result in muscle gain for a complete beginner if done consistently.

 You may have the following questions:

 - How much volume should I be doing?

 - How many times per week should I be training each muscle group?

 - How many rest days should I have?

 - How do I progress as a beginner?

 Read on to find out how to devise your own full body workout program that is perfect for beginners!